 After two years at sea, the large ship Ostindiefararen today reached it’s final destination, my home town Gothenburg.
 It had sailed from Gothenburg to Guangzhou (Kanton) in China, visiting the ports of Recife, Cape Town, Jakarta, Shanghai and many more on it’s voyage.

-For half a decade, there has been a strange boat situated in the Gothenburg harbour.
+For half a decade, there has been a strange boat situated in the Gothenburg harbor.
 It is the Chinese restaurant called Floating Sea Palace, cleverly disguised as a dragon ship.
 It has no engine and the dragon has seen better days, but it has been there for an eternity in my mind.

 The temperature of today is more like an early autumn day, but that doesn’t stop people from decorating Gothenburg with all sorts of lights.
 As always, there is only one rule: More than last year.
 But it seems like the expensive tradition is catching up on people.